 - Issue registration certificates for the animals registered.

-In 1959 it was transferred to the Kenya Dairy Board because RASK were no longer able to finance it.
-At it’s initial set up, Kenya Dairy Board was owned by farmers who financed it through cess payment.
+In 1959 it was transferred to the Kenya Dairy Board because RASK was no longer able to finance it.
+At its initial set up, Kenya Dairy Board was owned by farmers who financed it through cess payment.

-Since then KMR was funded by Ministry grants, subscriptions, grant from World Food Programme ( Dairy Development Committee) until 1998 when Kenya Dairy Board handed KMR to the Kenya Livestock Breeders Committee which changed its name to Dairy Recording Service of Kenya (DRSK).
+Since then KMR was funded by Ministry grants, subscriptions, and grants from the World Food Programme ( Dairy Development Committee) until 1998 when Kenya Dairy Board handed KMR to the Kenya Livestock Breeders Committee which changed its name to Dairy Recording Service of Kenya (DRSK).